bendzz/OtherGame/README.md

 Meant to be sort of an open world RPG, but instead of building up a character over time, you fall victim to many different endings soon into each playthrough- Sort of like The Stanley Parable.

+Built in Unreal Engine 4.
+Internet Multiplayer and Oculus Rift enabled.